 There are numerous American steel product standards, including:

-- AMS (Aerospace Material Specification) – the most commonly used material specification in the American aviation industry, formulated by SAE
+AMS (Aerospace Material Specification) | Developed by SAE, these are the most commonly used material specifications in the American aviation industry. |

-This article only focuses on the widely used ANS, which refers to ASTM, SAE, and AISI standards.
+This article below only focuses on the widely used ANS, which refers to ASTM, SAE, and AISI standards.

 In the ASTM, SAE, and AISI standards, the designation of carbon steel and alloy steel is generally similar, with four Arabic numerals and letters added in the middle or at the end.
 For instance, 1005, 94B15, 3140, etc. The first two digits of the four numerals indicate the type of steel and its main alloy element content, while the last two digits indicate the average carbon content of the steel, expressed in tens of thousands.